 Too Many High-Sounding Words Phonemic Awareness Activities Phonological Awareness Activities Packet (Aligned to Common Core) It has taken a while but we have finally completed our Phonological Awareness Activities Packet.
 This packet has been a huge undertaking but we wanted to accomplish a few things with it: Align the phonemic awareness activities on this page below with the Common Core Standards.Create new phonemic awareness activities for the standards we did not have existing activities for.Put all the activities in one download!
 What we ended up with is a 58 page Phonological Awareness Activities Download.The file was so large that we could not upload it to our Download Central Page so we placed it in Katie's TpT Store.
-Here are some sample pics for you.
 This is our favorite part about the new download!
 Head on over to Katie's TpT Store to purchase this packet for just $3 or keep scrolling down for all of our FREE phonemic awareness activities.
 Phonological Awareness Checklist Want an easy and effective way to track multiple students' phonological awareness skills?
 Sound Boxes

 Tools for Workshop Teaching / Forms, Forms, Forms Queen of Forms Teacher forms, student forms, and record keeping forms . . .
 I'm the queen of trying new formats to keep track of life in a writing workshop.
+Perhaps some of these will help with the never-ending challenge of staying organized.
 Teacher Forms teacher eval..doc How's your writing workshop going?
 Student Forms question grid.doc Use this grid as a basis for students to give advice to each other via peer revision conferences. year end student reflection.doc Help your students reflect on themselves as writers with this simple year end reflection.
 Record Keeping Forms Conferring Records -- I keep a stack of empty forms on my conferring clipboard. individ conf.doc conf record_boxes.doc This conference form makes it easy to see your entire class at one time. conf record_columns.doc This is the form I used for my conference notes when I was in the classroom. status 2.doc Here's a record form that I printed on a transparency.
-PS -- Have you ever said a word so many times that you start to question if it is really the word you want?

-Your Smarticles Writing Mini-Lessons This year’s writing instruction will focus on the pursuit of good writing, with explicit instruction to help students begin to master some of the complex and nuanced qualities of exceptional writing.
+Your Smarticles Free Technology for Teachers Writing Mini-Lessons This year’s writing instruction will focus on the pursuit of good writing, with explicit instruction to help students begin to master some of the complex and nuanced qualities of exceptional writing.
 The goal is for students to improve their writing and simultaneously develop myriad approaches to writing that empower students to effectively evaluate and improve their own writing and thinking.
 To this end, students will participate in writing workshops of at least forty-five minutes three to five times a week.
 The writing workshop begins with a mini-lesson of five to thirty minutes and continues with independent writing, during which time I circulate among writers and meet with individuals or small groups.
+At any point during the writing workshop, students may share their written work in progress and receive constructive feedback from their peers and me.
 The writing workshop mini-lessons provide a writing course of study.
-During the daily mini-lesson, students will take notes in their writing binders so that throughout the course of the year, they may refer back to what they’ve learned to inform their writing in an ongoing manner.

 The Reading Zone Curriculum and Instruction - Student Center Activities, Grades 4-5 - Student Center Activities, Grades 4-5 Frequently Asked Questions about the K-5 Student Center Activities.
 Introduction During the Spring 2004 Florida Reading First school site visits, staff from the Florida Center for Reading Research (FCRR) determined that teachers may benefit from classroom materials that would be immediately useful in implementing independent Student Center Activities.
 In 2004-2005, a team of teachers at FCRR reviewed current research, collected ideas, and created materials for use in kindergarten and first grade classrooms.
-In 2005-2006, a team of teachers at FCRR reviewed current research, collected ideas, and created materials for use in second and third grade classrooms.
+These Student Center Activities, Teacher Resource Guide, and accompanying Professional Development DVD can be accessed at: In 2005-2006, a team of teachers at FCRR reviewed current research, collected ideas, and created materials for use in second and third grade classrooms.
 In 2006-2007, FCRR reviewed current research, collected ideas, and created materials for use in fourth and fifth grade classrooms.